 Introducing this amendment to the legislation will provide a fairer disclosure regime whilst ensuring safeguarding is paramount.
 There are no costs to individuals or businesses using Disclosure services, however there will be a cost to the individual in making the appeal.
 There may be some cost to the legal aid budget.
-There may be some minimal impact to employers if recruitment delays arise as a result of the process for application to a sheriff.
+There may be some impact to employers if recruitment delays arise as a result of the process for application to a Sheriff, however, we expect that this impact will be very low with approximately two applications per month made to a Sheriff.